vippsas/vipps-developers/faqs/common-errors-faq.md

 * callbackUrl is invalid.
 * Captured amount exceeds the reserved amount.
 You can not capture a higher amount than the user has accepted.
 * Cannot refund more than captured amount.
 * User unknown.
-The phone number is either incorrectly formatted (see the API specification), is not a Vipps user, or the user is under 15 years old and cannot pay businesses.
-Vipps cannot give more details.
+The phone number is either incorrectly formatted, is not a Vipps or MobilePay user, or the user is under 15 years old and cannot pay businesses.
+Vipps MobilePay cannot give more details.
 This error also occurs if using a non-Norwegian phone number.
 Look for related questions in this FAQ.

 ## Why do I get `HTTP 401 Unauthorized`?